 THE SEASIDE BREWHOUSE, Anchorage, AK

 Concurrent with education, honed aptitude in customer service and front-of-house operations.
-Scope of responsibility included welcoming customers, taking orders, and serving food and drinks to tables.
+Scope of responsibilities included welcoming customers, taking orders, and serving food and drinks to tables.

 - Demonstrated superb short-term memory skills by immediately and accurately memorizing customer orders for beverage and menu items.